DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 2. Mix the dry ingredients together with a fork to ensure even distribution.

-4. Spoon the dry ingredients into the wet ingredients and mix well, using a fork to whisk the ingredients until they are combined thoroughly.
+4. Spoon the dry parts of the recipe into the wet parts and mix well.
+Use a fork to whisk the them together until they are combined thoroughly.

-5. Now spoon your orange coconut DIY coffee scrub into two clear plastic 8 oz. low profile jars.
-(Each jar will hold approximately 6.25 oz. of coffee scrub by weight.)
+5. Now spoon your orange coconut scented scrub into two clear plastic 8 oz. low profile jars.
+(Each jar will hold approximately 6.25 oz. of body scrub by weight.)

 TIP: Alternately, you can also use two 8 oz.
 High Barrier Kraft Paper Stand up Zipper Pouch Bags.
-(These bags are comparable to the ones used for the Frank Body Original Coffee Scrubs.)
+(These bags are comparable to the ones used for the Frank Body products.)
 You can also use traditional pantry jars, which are classic wide-mouth, clear glass jars with a rubber gasket seal and easy-to-use clamp down lid.

 6. Allow the DIY coffee scrub to cool to room temperature before screwing the lids onto the jar or closing the containers.